felixsie19/Bits2Bonds/README.md

-# Polymer Design with Reinforcement Learning and Genetic Algorithms
+# Bits 2 Bonds - Polymer Design with Reinforcement Learning and Genetic Algorithms

-This project utilizes a combination of reinforcement learning (RL), genetic algorithms (GA), and molecular dynamics (MD) simulations to design and optimize novel polymer structures for specific tasks, likely related to drug delivery (e.g., siRNA and membrane interactions).
+This project utilizes a combination of reinforcement learning (RL), genetic algorithms (GA), and molecular dynamics (MD) simulations to design and optimize novel polymer structures for siRNA drug delivery.

 The workflow appears to involve generating polymer sidechains using RL, evaluating their performance through GROMACS and PLUMED simulations, and then using a genetic algorithm to evolve the RL policies to create better-performing polymers over generations.